 Martz is a lapsed botanist who backed into technical communication through a gig as an indexing editor for Dissertation Abstracts International.
 She has also worked as a technical editor, desktop publisher, graphic designer, writing consultant, ghost editor, and coach.
 Her education includes

->

-> - a BF from Syracuse University.
+- Bachelor or Arts from Syracuse University.

->

-> Martz is deeply interested in the intersection of technical communication, visual design, and rhetoric.
+Martz is deeply interested in the intersection of technical communication, visual design, and rhetoric.
 This interest manifests as two apparently disparate threads that move throughout her projects: visual design and teaching.
 The third thread, the needs of the end user, reinforces the first two.
 Her business experience plies these threads together through systemic design and training.
 Consistent visual and editorial design helps to clarify corporate identity.
 Consistent training materials enhance staff's ability to become the crowning enhancement to that corporate identity, enabling them to better serve their clients.

 In her other life, she serves on the council of the local STC chapter, STC-SM, as webmaster and treasurer.
 She is a master rain gardener who occasionally blogs about gardening, and draws and paints mostly botanicals.